urbas/rix/CONTRIBUTE.md

 ## Editor

 You must follow the "Shell" instructions above to make sure the `.direnv` folder is populated.
-After that use your preferred method to put `rustup` into your editor's `PATH` or use https://rustup.rs/.
+After that all the needed tooling will be in the `PATH`.

 Your editor should pick up the Rust toolchain as specified in `rust-toolchain.toml`.